DevOpsOrgTest/udemy-terraform-course/demo-1/Readme.md

 }
 ```

+NOTE:
-NOTE: default = "XXXXX" needs to be replaced with your AWS account ACCESS and SECRET keys.
+  default = "XXXXX" values need to be replaced with your AWS account ACCESS and SECRET keys.

 ##### Create `instance.tf` file with below content